tvacare/lambda-mail-sender/readme.md

-# TimeHi-Serverless-Mail-Sender
+# Lambda-Mail-Sender λ

 ## Getting Started

-- see the .env.example, create a new file called '.env' where you should include your configurations
+- See the .env.example, create a new file called '.env' where you should include your environment variables
-- install the dependencies
+- Install the dependencies
 - Deploy it using serverless or aws sdk

 ```